timotheeg/nefarious/doc/source/why.rst

 ----
 .. _KPhotoAlbum: http://www.kphotoalbum.org/

-I've looked at several sofftware for image management (and I do NOT mean image retouching).
+I've looked at several software for image management (and I do not mean image retouching).
 I've settled some years back on KPhotoAlbum_ and I have invested a significant of time with it in filesystem arrangement and photo tagging.

 Still, I'm rather old school in trusting only myself as far as 1) backups and 2) knowledge of my pics are concerned.
 I don't want to rely on any software to know that a nef and a same-named jpeg in some other folder are the actual same image.
 In the end, there are 2 files (or more) on the file system.
 To view, I want to see the jpeg, processed version.
 To edit, I want to start from the raw sensor data.
 How can I manage that?